- - Rear wheel and frame to rack using Sheldon Brown Method

 Yes, all versions of the TiGr® cylinders are compatible with all versions TiGr® Bows.

-Please send a note to firstname.lastname@example.org if you would like more help with sizing questions (and any other questions you may have)
+Please send a note to firstname.lastname@example.org if you have more sizing questions.

 No, they simply attach the cleat to the tips of the TiGr® bow.
 Below is an 3-D interactive cutaway view of the bow – cylinder coupling in their locked state: